Rufus Castle: Recent restoration

 Extensive restoration and consolidation work was carried out to Rufus Castle in 2010–2012 on behalf of English Heritage, under their scheme of repair and urgent works.
 The castle had been listed on the Heritage at Risk Register in 2010.
 Circa mid-2008, the castle was listed as being ruinous and in need of conservation repair and consolidation.

 Work began in 2010 by historic building and church architect Russ Palmer of Honiton, Devon.
-With the aid of the English Heritage grant, the project firstly involved investigation of the condition of the castle and the implementation of the first stage of recommended repairs.
+With the aid of the English Heritage grant, the project first involved the investigation of the condition of the castle and the implementation of the first stage of recommended repairs.
 Extensive repairs were needed, initially to the north walls.
 Palmer produced a specification for the work and after competitive tenders were obtained, work was carried out between May and October 2010 for a cost of £150,000.
-The work included the consolidation of the top of the walls and the exposed core at low level, grouting voids between the core and the face of the wall, and repointing.
+The work included the consolidation of the top of the walls and the exposed core at a low level, grouting voids between the core and the face of the wall, and repointing.
 The work was finished by November 2010.

 Castle design

 The castle, constructed in the form of a pentagon, has 7 ft walls to the landward elevations pierced by numerous medieval gun ports.
 These are often mistakenly referred to as arrow loops.
 They have also given the castle an alternative name; "Bow and Arrow" Castle.
 It is built with Portland stone, with the walls roughly built of native ashlar.
 Rufus Castle features walls of roughly squared rubble and no roof.
 Three of the sides of the castle are considerably longer than the others.

-In the north and west walls, at first-floor level, are five embrasures, with circular gunports, to these elevation also are stone corbels in groups of three, these supported a sectional projecting stone parapet.
+In the north and west walls, at first-floor level, are five embrasures, with circular gunports, to these elevations also are stone corbels in groups of three, these supported a sectional projecting stone parapet.
 Outside the south gateway are the remains of stone footings.
 There are no longer any trace remains of the "steppes of stone" that were referred to in Gorse's Antiquities and Coker's Dorset; the steps connected the castle and the old church of St Andrew.